torryatco/Basilica/readme.md

 }
 ```

 Note: the use of `img/burst.svg` for the background image.
-Examine the it in the editor.
+Examine it in the editor.

 Note: the use of line-height to set the leading to the same height as the containing element.
 This allows the text to vertically center.